ARM-software/psa-api/doc/storage/appendix/sra.rst

 Subject and scope
 ^^^^^^^^^^^^^^^^^

 This SRA analyses the security of the |API| itself, and of the conceptual architectures for storage, not of any specific implementation of the API, or any specific use of the API.
-It does, however, divide implementations into four Deployment Models representing common implementation types, and looks at looks at the different mitigations needed in each Deployment Model.
+It does, however, divide implementations into four Deployment Models representing common implementation types, and looks at the different mitigations needed in each Deployment Model.

 In this SRA Storage Service means the firmware implementing the |API|.
 The Storage Medium refers to the physical storage location.